Korean War Legacy Project

 Bio

-Louis Bourgeois was born in 1931 in Aldina, Saskatchewan, Canada.
-He joined the Royal Canadian Air Force in 1952.
-Louis Bourgeois was a member of the 426 Air Squadron, Royal Canadian Air Force (RCAF).
+Louis Bourgeois was born April 5, 1931 in Aldina, Saskatchewan, Canada.
+His dream was to join the Royal Canadian Air Force which he did in 1952, and he became a member of the 426 Air Squadron, Royal Canadian Air Force (RCAF).
 During the Korean War, his unit provided airlift service for Canadian and U.S. troops, ammunition, and cargo into Korea.
-The 426 Air Squadron also carried back wounded soldiers.
-Louis Bourgeois spent 35 years with the RCAF.
+They also carried back wounded soldiers.
+He spent thirty-five years with the RCAF and has since served as president of the 426 Squadron Association.
+He believed his mission in Korea was necessary and conveyed the importance of supporting your allies.

 Video Clips